 Sleep apnea can cause numerous health concerns if left untreated.
 At Family Dental Choice, Dr. Philip Hahn is specially trained to help patients overcome the snoring and restless sleep associated with sleep apnea.
-Patients throughout Charlotte, North Carolina, can find the sleep apnea treatment they need at Family Dental Choice.
+Patients throughout Charlotte, North Carolina and Ballantyne, North Carolina, can find the sleep apnea treatment they need at Family Dental Choice.
 Call or book your appointment today.

 Obstructive sleep apnea, more commonly called sleep apnea, is a medical condition which affects the soft tissues of the throat and causes them to become lax or loosened.
 This makes them descend into your airway when you’re asleep.
 These descended tissues can block airflow and cause you to stop breathing.